ZizouHe/reading-notes/notes/temp.md

 13. **Interpreting the Predicted Regimes**: The paper discusses the use of Shapley Values to interpret the ML model predictions, providing insights into the contribution of each feature to the predicted probabilities.

 In conclusion, the paper presents a comprehensive approach to using machine learning for tactical asset allocation by identifying and predicting risk factor regimes.
 It demonstrates the potential of ML models to improve portfolio construction and risk management through better understanding and utilization of market dynamics.

-## Predicting Performance Using Consumer Big Data

-The paper titled "Predicting Performance Using Consumer Big Data," authored by Kenneth Froot, Namho Kang, Gideon Ozik, and Ronnie Sadka, explores the efficacy of consumer big data as a tool for predicting firms' fundamentals and stock returns.
-Here's a summary of the key points:

-1. **Proxies for Corporate Sales**: The authors construct three proxies for real-time corporate sales using distinct information sources: in-store foot traffic (IN-STORE), web traffic to companies' websites (WEB), and consumers' interest level in corporate brands and products (BRAND).

-2. **Sample and Timeframe**: The study uses data from a sample of 330 firms over the period 2009–2020.

-3. **Significant Profitability**: Trading strategies using these proxies result in significant net-of-transaction-costs profitability.

-4. **Pandemic Impact**: During the pandemic, there was a significant increase in WEB activity and a notable decrease in IN-STORE, reflecting a shift from physical stores to online platforms.

-5. **Information Dissemination**: The study suggests that information from IN-STORE and BRAND is not immediately available to investors, while WEB information is more rapidly diffused.

-6. **Performance During Pandemic**: The results indicate that information diffusion worsened during the pandemic, with an increased return predictability of sales proxies.

-7. **Portfolio Returns**: The paper examines the performance of portfolio strategies based on the sales proxies and finds that they provide positive alphas, indicating profitability after considering transaction costs.

-8. **Consumer Activities Shift**: The COVID-19 pandemic has significantly impacted consumer behavior, leading to a decrease in in-store activities and an increase in online activities.

-9. **Predictability of Returns**: The predictability of portfolio returns using sales proxies increased during the pandemic, suggesting slower information dissemination compared to the pre-pandemic period.

-10. **Conclusion**: The paper concludes that big data on consumer activities can predict firms' fundamentals and stock returns, with different proxies reflecting different aspects of market fundamentals and information dissemination speed.

-The paper is set to be published in the April 2022 issue of the Journal of Portfolio Management.